kshivakumar27/smart-city-project-Using-Django-Framework/Requirments/Readme.md

 shows the process diagram for street lights and water pumps.
 The process diagram shows two modes of the system – auto and manual.
 When auto mode is chosen the system monitors the light level.
 If the light level is low, the system changes the light state to “on”.
 Where as if the light level is high, the system change the state of light to “off”.
 But in case of manual mode user will change the state of light.

-Step 3 : Domain Model Specification

-•	Physical Entity – The Physical Entity is a discrete and identifiable entity in the physical environment (e.g., plants, soil, light, etc.).
-The IoT system provides information about the physical entity by using sensors and performs actuation upon the Physical Entity like switching on a light.

-•	Virtual Entity -  Virtual entity is the representation of physical entity in the digital world.
-For each physical entity, there is a virtual entity in domain model.
-In the IoT smart gardening there is one virtual entity for Appliance and one more virtual entity for lights.

-•	Device – Device provide a medium for communication between physical entity and virtual entity.
-Devices are used to gather information about physical entity and perform actuations upon physical entities.
-Device used in smart gardening is minicomputer.

-•	Resources – Resource are soft component which can be either “on-device” or “network resources”.
-On-device Resource used in smart gardening is operating system that runs on the single board mini computer.

 •	Service – The services provided by smart gardening system are as follows, 	Drip irrigation system
 	App controlled water system